PythonLinks/Mecrisp-Ice/docs/source/cross-compiler.rst

 3. The target dictionary for words that are downloaded to the target FPGA.

-Words from the cross compiler dictionary can be added to the target dictionary by using the ''header-*`` words.
+Words from the cross compiler dictionary can be added to the target dictionary by using the ``header-*`` words.

 The next complexity is that words are defined with both ``:`` and ``::``.
 In the cross compiler initially ``:`` defines gforth words, later, in the cross compiler,   ``::`` defines cross compiler words.